Yeghro/YEGHRO_NostrLogin/ReadMe.txt

 == Changelog ==

+= 1.5 =
+* Added more robust authentication flow using nip98 for better

 = 1.4 =
 * Added option to redirect users after login (to admin, home or profile page)